Diversity, Equity & Inclusion

 The Limits of the Mainstream: How Organisations Stay Relevant Next

-By the second half of this decade, Diversity, Equity & Inclusion becomes less visible and more consequential.
-Not because it fades, but because it migrates into places leaders already take seriously: innovation, market relevance, risk management and strategic design.
+By the second half of this decade, Diversity, Equity & Inclusion (DE&I) has become less visible and more consequential.
+It has migrated into the domains leaders already prioritise: innovation, risk management, and strategic design.
+As global growth slows, organisations succeed or fail based on whether they understand all their markets, not just the familiar ones.

 From Representation to Decision Quality

-Earlier phases of DE&I focused on presence: who is in the room.
-The next phase focuses on how decisions are shaped when familiarity dominates.
+Earlier phases of DE&I focused on presence, who is in the room.
+The next phase focuses on decision quality and how familiarity narrows insight.
+When decision-making converges around shared assumptions, it feels efficient but often misreads reality.

 Insight for Leaders